 The City of Amsterdam and CBS have been working together for years and for this project the City of Amsterdam once again explicitly approached CBS.
 According to Erkelens, there are three reasons for doing so.
 ‘First, CBS has the methodological skills and experience.
 CBS also has a highly secure working environment and anonymised data.
 And finally, we want what we develop as open source to become available to other local authorities as well.
 CBS can help achieve this.’
 Erkelens is also full of praise for the work carried out by Rik Helwegen: ‘It is not only a great study in terms of content, but it has also ensured – through the many discussions Helwegen had with various experts within the local authority – that employees have gained a better understanding of technological developments and changes.’

 Rik Helwegen’s curriculum vitae

 Rik Helwegen gained a Bachelor’s degree in Econometrics from the University of Amsterdam, and then dived into the world of artificial intelligence.
 His graduate research for his Master's degree in Artificial Intelligence was on 'Fairness in Machine Learning models using Causality’.
 He defended his thesis at the University of Amsterdam on 2 August 2019.
 Helwegen will also present the results of his study at the ‘Beyond Smart Cities today’ seminar to be held in Rotterdam on 18-19 September 2019.
-Helwegen has been awarded an innovation budget by the Ministry of the Interior and Kingdom Relations to conduct further research.
+The Ministry of the Interior and Kingdom Relations has allocated an innovation budget for deepening of Helwegen’s research.